DanielT/a2ltool/manual/src/create_src.md

 ### Notes

-a2ltool only performs minimal consistency checks automatically while creating items from source comments.
+a2ltool performs only minimal consistency checks when creating items from source comments.

-For example, the added items might reference COMPU_METHODs or RECORD_LAYOUTs by name, and these are not guaranteed to exist.
+For example, added items may reference COMPU_METHODs or RECORD_LAYOUTs by name, which are not guaranteed to exist.

-A full sanity check of the file can be performed using the option `--check`, which can be passed together with `--from-source`.
+To perform a full sanity check, use the `--check` option together with `--from-source`.